nf-core/tools/README.md

 - `--preview/--no-preview`: Show the diff between the installed files and the new version before installing.
 - `--save-diff <filename>`: Save diffs to a file instead of updating in place.
 The diffs can then be applied with `git apply <filename>`.
 - `--all`: Use this flag to run the command on all subworkflows in the pipeline.
+- `--update-deps`: Use this flag to automatically update all dependencies of a subworkflow.

 If you don't want to update certain subworkflows or want to update them to specific versions, you can make use of the `.nf-core.yml` configuration file.
 For example, you can prevent the `bam_rseqc` subworkflow installed from `nf-core/modules` from being updated by adding the following to the `.nf-core.yml` file: